Rsarbah/web102_prework/README.md

 Describe any challenges encountered while building the app.

 I had trouble embedding the walkthrough video into the README.md file.
-But i added 2 gifs of the walthrough into the repository.
+But I added 2 gifs of the walthrough into the repository.

 ## License